unibas-tilics/tilics/articles/article-091-bayes-theorem.md

 This simple idea is formalized in Bayes' Theorem, forming the foundation of many Statistics and Machine Learning methods.
 The theorem makes it possible to include expert knowledge into a mathematical model.
-In contrast, many models exclusively use data, which might be rather scarce and hard to obtain.
-And even if the used expert knowledge is not totally correct, the model will still be able to overcome that as long as enough data is observed.
+And even if the used expert knowledge is not totally correct, the model will still be able to overcome that - as long as enough data is observed.
 <!-- END BODY -->

 ![Bayes Dice](../images/image-091-bayes-theorem.svg)